Foreign Language Policy

 Language course fees

-- The course fee must be paid either in cash at the CEU Cash Desk or via the CEU Online Payment System by the end of the registration period.
-When paying in cash, participants are asked to present an Infosys printout of their courses, containing the foreign language course they wish to pay for, or the Enrollment Form stamped by CAW.
+The course fee must be paid either in cash at the CEU Cash Desk or via the CEU Online Payment System by the end of the registration period in HUF.
+When paying in cash, participants are asked to present a SITS printout of their courses, containing the foreign language course they wish to pay for or the Enrollment Form stamped by CAW.
 When paying online, participants are asked to indicate their course title, level and group number in the comment section.

 Running and cancelling language courses